Grab a glass of wine and settle in. We’re about to make your Portland, OR wedding venue hunt a whole lot easier!

 Lewis & Clark College (Portland, OR) – A serene reflecting pool among a stunning English garden, and stone architecture set against a historic brick estate.
 Need we say more?
 If you’re looking for old-world charm and sophistication, Lewis & Clark is your jam.
 Like many venues on our list of faves, they accept limited bookings each year so inquire early.
 Check out Stephanie & Nyles’ wedding on Oregon Bride Magazine to see more.
 It’s no wonder Lewis & Clark was named one of the top “15 Beautiful College Campuses Where You Can Get Hitched” by Martha Stewart Weddings!

 Waverley Country Club (Portland, OR) – Classic never goes out of style!
 Sitting on the bank of the Willamette River, historic Waverley hosts some of the most anticipated weddings in Portland each year.
 We love the neutral color palette offered by the white building surrounded by rich greenery.
-Karine & Jack’s beautiful Waverley wedding is coming soon to Ruffled!
+See Karine & Jack’s beautiful Waverley wedding featured on Ruffled!

 The Town Club (Portland, OR) – Shhhhh.
 This historic women’s social club is one of Portland’s best kept secret wedding venues!
 The bad news: you have to be a member or have one in the family to have your wedding here.
 The good news: if that applies to you, this place is breathtaking!
 The red-brick architecture and sophisticated garden vibes here are unmatched in the Portland area.
 See Emma & Peter’s glorious day featured on our website.
 Just look for the gallery with the red brick arch.